cro4k/raindrop/example/README.md

 ## Clusters

-> Note: To run the cluster example, you should prepare a redis server.
+> Note: To run the cluster example, you should prepare a redis server that serving on 'localhost:6379', or modify the source code as you wish.

 1. start a server:
 ```shell